kristin-smith/personal-netlify-blog/content/posts/2021-08-011---Stop-letting-your-job-get-in-the-way-of-your-career.md

 ## You unintentionally let your day job bleed over into the time you meant to spend on your personal development

 Do you plan to work on your portfolio, or that self-paced course, or the blog post after work but then find yourself answering one last email or reviewing on more PR and poof that time has vanished?

-I did (do?) this.
+I did this - and I'm vowing to do it far less moving forward.
 In the spirit of “breaking things into bite-sized chunks”, I scheduled professional development time in 30 minute intervals that disappeared into thin air every time a 5:45pm Slack message came in.
 Especially in distributed teams where other people may be working later than you plan to, it’s so easy to give up that time to take care of one more thing, unblock one more person.
 I enjoy my job and close collaboration with my teammates (and newer hires in particular), but constantly negating my own self-development serves no one.

 ## You exhaust your mental energy before you tackle your personal projects